Solutions / Deliverability & MailOps Teams

 How Egressif helps

-What changes when one team owns the outcome.
+What changes when the toil becomes infrastructure.

 Warmup that runs on outcomes